Today's Best Movies.

 - How do you decide what screen to play a particular movie?

-We like to open new movies in our largest field, especially if it's a "family friendly" title.
-As we hold the movie over for subsequent weeks, it will eventually make way for new pictures, and will be placed in one of our smaller fields.
+Whatever we think will be the most popular will probably be shown in our largest field.
+As we hold that show for subsequent weeks, it will eventually make way for new pictures, and will be placed in one of our smaller fields.
 Even then, those fields have 60 foot screens and are larger than those at many drive-ins.
 This is not a 'hard and fast' policy, but it should give you a general idea how we like to place our movies.
 Notable exceptions are when we have more than one new title opening in a particular week, or when a movie's rating makes a particular screen more appropriate.

 - Can I move to another field between shows?

-We're sorry, but No. Technically, the drive-in is 3 separate theatres.
+We're sorry, but no. Technically, the drive-in is 3 separate theatres.
 A large part of your admission pays for the movies that you bought your ticket for.
 If you go to another field, you're watching a movie you didn't pay for, and nothing goes to that studio.
-Curiously, they seem a bit persnickety about money!
+For some reason, they're not too thrilled with that!
 Of course, you're welcome to roam the interior of the theatre, but your vehicle must remain in the field for which you purchased your ticket.

 - Why don't you play more "G" or "family" pictures?

 You will find that we book most good family shows as soon as they become available to us.
-If you feel we might have missed a good choice, feel free to send us an email with your suggestions.
+If you feel we might have missed an opportunity, feel free to send us a note on Facebook with your suggestions.

 - Can I consume alcohol at the drive-in?

-Under the new Washington law, marijuana consumption in public remains prohibited.
-As private property owners, It is our choice to maintain a zero-tolerance policy regarding consumption of marijuana on theatre grounds.
+Under Washington law, marijuana consumption in public is prohibited.
+As private property owners, we can not choose to ignore this.
+Therefore, we maintain a zero-tolerance policy regarding consumption of marijuana and related products on theatre grounds, whether in your vehicle or not.
 Violators will be ejected without refund.
+Our staff will investigate any complaints brought to us by our patrons.

 A General List of our House Rules: